Thinkpalm-automation/sentimental-analysis/flask_app/README.md

 - For best results, use JIRA exports with columns: Summary, Issue key, Issue Type, Status, Project key, Priority, Resolution, Assignee, Reporter, Created, Updated, Resolved, Sprint, Custom field (Story Points), Custom field ([CHART] Date of First Response), Comment.
 - The app uses custom keyword lists for bug/non-bug sentiment overrides and supports Gerrit JSON analysis.
 - Table display and filtering is handled by DataTables (JS) for a responsive UI.
+- **Auto-fetch always fetches all teams.
+Team filtering is done after data is loaded using the navigation bar.**
+- **Gerrit data is optional and controlled by a checkbox.
+If you want Gerrit analysis, check the box and provide credentials.**

 ## License
 This project is provided under the MIT License.